ansys/scade-design-rules/doc/source/rules/modelling/disadvised_operators.rst

-.. index:: single: Not Recommended Operators
+.. index:: single: Not recommended operators

-Not Recommended Operators
+Not recommended operators
 =========================

 .. rule::